CamilaDuitama/CamilaDuitama/README.md

  - 🧹🦷 I am currently working in the decontamination of ancient metagenomic data using machine learning applied to k-mer profiles (see [decOM](https://github.com/CamilaDuitama/decOM)).

 - ✨ Pronouns: She/Her

-- ⚡ Fun fact: I am pretty good at swearing in greek μαλακα 😇